 Statements of Entry

 Statements of Entry will arrive from the Awarding Bodies and will be issued to candidates via tutors.
 This is the official notification from both the College and the Examination Board that a student has been entered for an examination.
 The Statement of Entry should be checked for errors with name spelling or the date of birth to avoid incorrect information being printed on the certificates.
+Students are responsible for knowing when and where their examinations will take place and should not wait for or rely on staff reminders.

-The Statement of Entry lists the examinations students are due to sit and should be brought into the examination venue in case of query.
+The Statement of Entry lists the examinations students are due to sit and should be brought in on the examination day in case of query.
 Candidates should check that none of their subjects are missing from the Statements of Entry and must let the Examinations Department know immediately if they find an error.
 It is vital that students learn their four digit candidate number, which can be found at the top of the Statement, as it will need to be written on every question paper.

 Examinations must be taken at the stated time as all centres across the country have to administer the paper at the same time.
 Students must attend at least fifteen minutes before the examination's scheduled start time and must have all the necessary equipment in a see-through pencil case.
 Please ensure that calculators are working properly in advance of the examination and are free from lids or cases.
 Students may only write in black pen (no gel pens), but pencil may be used for diagrams and charts.
 The use of ink erasers, correcting fluids and blotting paper is not permitted; mistakes should be crossed through neatly and the right answer written beside the error.